haykh/oh-my-dear-imgui/docs/getting-started.rst

   app.Render(&state, [&]() {
     if (state.get<bool>("show_imgui_demo")) {
-      ImGui::ShowDemoWindow();
+      ImGui::ShowDemoWindow(&state.get<bool>("show_imgui_demo"));
     }
   }, components);

+Note, that we are passing a pointer to the state variable so that the ``ImGui`` demo window can automatically close it through its built-in close button.
 Now, when you compile and run the application, you should see a "Help" menu in the menubar.
-Clicking on it will reveal a "Show ImGui demo" checkbox, which you can toggle to show or hide the ImGui demo window.
+Clicking on it will reveal a "Show ``ImGui`` demo" checkbox, which you can toggle to show or hide the ``ImGui`` demo window.

 .. hint::

-  ``omdi`` closely follows the design principles of Dear ImGui, so in that sense adding any ImGui element as an ``omdi::safe::component`` is fairly straightforward.
+  ``omdi`` closely follows the design principles of Dear ImGui, so in that sense adding any ``ImGui`` element as an ``omdi::safe::component`` is fairly straightforward.

 Adding ``ImGui`` components
 ----------------------------

-Adding any other ImGui elements to the application is as simple as putting them inside the render function.
+Adding any other ``ImGui`` elements to the application is as simple as putting them inside the render function.
 For example, let's create a simple window with a text and a color picker which stores the color in the application state.
 First of all, let's add the state variable to hold the color (after defining the ``state`` variable):

 .. code-block:: cpp